-Drug Abuse Violations: The violation of laws prohibiting the production, distribution, and/or use of certain controlled Last updated 9/23/2024 substances and the equipment or devices utilized in the preparation and/or use.
+Drug Abuse Violations: The violation of laws prohibiting the production, distribution, and/or use of certain controlled substances and the equipment or devices utilized in the preparation and/or use.
 The unlawful cultivation, manufacture, distribution, sale, purchase, use, possession, transportation, or the importation of any controlled drug or narcotic substance.
 Arrests for violations of state and local laws, specifically those relating to the unlawful possession, sale, use, growing, manufacturing, and making of narcotic drugs.